MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 3. Select the appropriate guide in the list.

-4. Select the **Steps** entity to display the step information for the guide.
+4. Select the **Steps** tab to display the step information for the guide.

     For this example, we have a question step and three response steps.